SoftwareAG/c8y-docs/content/microservice-sdk/cs-bundle/developing-microservices.md

 ### Program class

 In ASP.NET Core 3.1, the Program class is used to setup the `IWebHost`.
-This is the entry point to our application.
+This is the entry point to our web app.
 The main method creates a host, builds and then runs it.
 The host then listens for HTTP requests.

-There are multiple ways to configure the application.
+There are multiple ways to configure the web app.

 #### Simplified configuration